jamlamberti/gcc5-ci-example/README.md

 # Enabling CodeCov

 Sign into [https://codecov.io](https://codecov.io) with your Github Account then click on "Add a new repository".
 Select your repository and you should be good to go!
+You do not need to do anything with the secret token.

 # Testing the Integration